 First Missionary Journey

-We embarked on our first missionary journey with a fervent spirit, eager to spread the Good News.
 Paul’s travels took him through Cyprus and Asia Minor, where he faced both receptivity and resistance.
-Our message of salvation through Jesus Christ resonated with many, leading to the establishment of burgeoning Christian communities.
+The message of salvation through Jesus Christ resonated with many, leading to the establishment of burgeoning Christian communities.

 Establishing Early Churches